fdiengdoh/lotka-voltera/README.md

 Output result file [lv-res.dat](/src/lv-res.dat) is included here for reference.

 # Plotting the Result
 [gnuplot](http://www.gnuplot.info/) is used for plotting the result obtained from the simulation.
-After the result is obtained, gnuplot is set to output in svg and also in png.
-The png files are given below, while you can also check the svg files in [images](/images) directory.
+After the result is obtained, gnuplot is set to output in svg/png.
+Sample plot is shown below.
+You can also check the svg files in [images](/images) directory.

 Settings for gnuplot to output svg files are as follows: